David-Kunz/gen.nvim/README.md

         command = "curl --silent --no-buffer -X POST http://localhost:11434/api/generate -d $body", -- The command for the Ollama service.
 You can use placeholders $prompt, $model and $body (shellescaped).
-        -- This can also be a lua function returning a command string, with options as the input parameter. debug = false -- Prints errors and the command which is run.
+        -- This can also be a lua function returning a command string, with options as the input parameter.
+        -- The executed command must return a JSON object with { response, context }
+        -- (context property is optional).
+        debug = false -- Prints errors and the command which is run.
     }
 },